beneslami/TCP/README.md

 ***Second category***) bytes 31 to 33 which are injected to the network via sender but not yet acknowledged by the receiver. it means that the sender has not yet received any ACK for bytes 31, 32 and 33.

 ***Third category***) bytes 34 to 36 which the sender has not yet injected to the network.
-But TCP sender is allowd to push these bytes into the network, because TCP receiver is ready to accept data.
+But TCP sender is allowed to push these bytes into the network, because TCP receiver is ready to accept data.

 ***Forth category***) bytes 37 to 43 which TCP sender has received them from application process but it is not allowed to inject them to the network, because TCP receiver is not in the state of receiving new data.
 One reason probably is that the receiving window size in receiver side is not large enough to accommodate those amounts of bytes.